ManasMakde/SpriteSheetMaker/README.md

    6. **Consider Armature Bones:**
       If this is enabled then the bones of the armature(s) are also taken into calculations when fitting the objects into view of camera

+   7. **Create Auto Camera:**
+      This will add the auto camera that was to be used into your scene, If `Custom Camera` is assigned then it will apply the auto capture properties to it

 4. **Pixelation Settings**
    ![Pixelation Settings screenshot](images/pixelation_settings_screenshot.png)